When You Demand Strength and Sea-Keeping

 In 2007 Safehaven expanded their range with a new 16.5m version of their Interceptor pilot boat hull, necessitating further expansion with a new state of the art factory being built.
 In 2008 the Port of Sines, Portugal took delivery of the first 16.5m pilot vessel, and have been delighted with the vessel, "Our crew have been able to operate and undertake boarding in very rough conditions and they have been surprised by speed and excellent seakeeping.
 Now after two years and 3000 hours of operation without major problems Atalantida Azul has proved to be a very reliable, safe and comfortable pilot boat in rough weather"

 This vessel was soon followed by an order for two Interceptor 55 patrol boats for the Port of Southampton in the UK.
 The vessels 'Spitfire & 'Pathfinder' have proved very successful in operating in the Solent, one of the UK's most busy waterways.
-Six Interceptor 55’s have been supplied to date with the design being universally praised for its overall capabilities.
+In 2022, 11 years later the Port of Southampton decided to revamp the two vessels rather than replace them, as the crew were, even after all these years so happy with them.

 In 2011 a smaller 11.5m pilot boat design was added to Safehaven's extensive portfolio, this again proved very successful with an order for four being delivered to the Islands of the Azores.
 Safehaven recently delivered pilot vessels to Algeceras in Spain, Aden in Yemen and to P&O Maritime for operations in Matubo, Mozambique and by 2015 Safehaven had delivered over 30 pilot vessels worldwide.
-Poignantly one of Safehaven's most recent delivery is a new pilot boat for their local harbour, the Port of Cork.
-Six years after taking delivery of Safehaven's first pilot boat, they took delivery of Safehaven's 27th pilot boat, from their local company that are now considered world leaders in pilot boat design and production.
+Poignantly Safehaven built another new pilot boat for their local harbour, the Port of Cork.
+Six years after taking delivery of Safehaven's first pilot boat, they took delivery of Safehaven's 27th pilot boat, from their local company that are now considered world leaders in pilot boat design and production, and in 2023 ordered a third Pilot vessel.

 Over the years Safehaven have been able, through experience, to engineer and equip their vessels so that down time through service or equipment failure is reduced to the minimum, with Frank commenting on this "Pilot vessels in particular have to be very well engineered, you always have to think to yourself, how will that component survive when punching through waves or impacting on a ships side, day in, day out for years, with often the minimum of preventative maintenance".